ExCiteS/communitymaps-help/_en/add-new-contribution.md

 On the last step, a form must be filled in.

 There can be different fields on a form depending on the project: text field, number field, single lookup and multiple lookup fields, also date and time fields.
-Appropriate information must be provided for ‘required’, that is mandatory, fields, otherwise a notification is displayed and the field is highlighted.
+Appropriate information must be provided for 'required', that is mandatory, fields, otherwise a notification is displayed and the field is highlighted.

 ![Filling in form](/images/en/filling-in-form.png)